Kyle Pitts Player Prop Bets for NFL Week 12 | Atlanta vs. Jacksonville 11/28/2021

 Matchup vs. Jacksonville

-- This week Pitts will face the NFL's 20th-ranked pass defense (264.9 yards allowed per game).
+- The Jaguars have the NFL's 20th-ranked pass defense this season, surrendering 264.9 yards per game through the air.

-- The Jaguars' defense is third in the NFL, giving up 1.3 passing touchdowns per game.
+- The Jaguars have given up 13 passing TDs this season (1.3 per game), ranking them third among NFL defenses.

 Recent Performances